darrylblake/mvp/_PRESS-RELEASE.md

 Thumbs Check doesn't require any download from either side.
 Simple visit the site, select if you are part of the audience or the presenter.
 Presenters will be provided with a short unique number to allow their audience to provide feedback on.

 ## Customer Quote ##
 "I was always going on the most random tangets.
 ThumbsCheck put a stop to all of that, pronto!
-Thanks ThumbsCheck... *thumbs check*"
+Thanks ThumbsCheck... 👍👍👍"

 ## Closing and Call to Action ##
 Save your audiences from boring undending drivel, use ThumbsCheck today!